 Queens: 1 3 5 2 4 6

 Tittums: 1 4 2 5 3 6

 Whilst ringing more complicated sequences the teacher should use questions such as “what place in the row is your bell sounding?”
 This process continues until the teacher is certain that the ringer is always aware of their place in the row.
 Another ringer could be used to stand behind and ask these questions.

-To help reinforce the sense of place in the row a ringer can be asked to call simple call changes, for example to call him or herself up and then back down a place or two places.
+To help reinforce the sense of place in the row a ringer can be asked to call simple Call Changes, for example to call themselves up and then back down a place or two places.

 A ringer who finds this exercise easy can move on to calling more complex sequences such as the bells into Queens or Tittums and back into rounds.The use of exercises such as these can give the teacher an indication of the ringers who already have a good idea of where each bell is at each call.

 The ringers can be asked to say the number of the place they are ringing in.
 Starting with the bell leading the ringer says “lead or first”, the bell in seconds place then says “second”, this progresses around the circle until all the ringers have said the number of the place they are ringing in.